MicrosoftDocs/cpp-docs/docs/mfc/reference/mfc-odbc-consumer-wizard.md

 ms.workload: ["cplusplus"]
 ---
 # MFC ODBC Consumer Wizard
-Insert "Search Results" summary here.

 This wizard sets up an ODBC recordset class and the data bindings necessary to access the specified data source.

+> [!WARNING]
+> In Visual Studio 2017 version 15.9 this code wizard is deprecated and will be removed in a future version of Visual Studio.
+This wizard is rarely used, which indicates that developers prefer hand-coding over the wizard functionality.
+General support for ATL and MFC is not impacted by the removal of this wizard.
+If you would like to share your feedback about this deprecation, please complete [this survey](https://www.surveymonkey.com/r/QDWKKCN).
+Your feedback matters to us.

 ## UIElement List
  **Data Source**